Sammy Hagar discography

-Sammy Hagar (also known as the Red Rocker) is an American singer-songwriter, musician, and entrepreneur.
-In a career spanning over 40 years.
-He started his musical career and rose to prominence during the early 1970s as the lead vocalist for the American hard rock band Montrose, Hagar then left Montrose in the mid-1970s and embraced a solo career recording and releasing his debut album Nine on a Ten Scale (1976).
-Hagar has since then kept a successful solo career smashing a hit in 1984 with "I Can't Drive 55", shortly before joining the American hard rock band Van Halen.

-Hagar is also known for having associated and being a member of numerous rock bands.
+Sammy Hagar is an American musician and songwriter with a music career spanning over 40 years.
+He rose to prominence during the early 1970s as the lead vocalist of the hard rock band Montrose.
+He left the band in the mid-1970s and embraced a solo career, releasing his debut studio album Nine on a Ten Scale in 1976.
+He has since kept a steady successful solo career, achieving a hit in 1984 with "I Can't Drive 55".
+Hagar later joined Van Halen, replacing lead singer David Lee Roth in 1985.
+Hagar is also known for having associated with and being a member of various other bands.

 Studio albums anthology

-This list chronologically displays solo and band studio albums.
+This list chronologically lists solo and band studio albums.